Generalized chiral instabilities, linking numbers, and non-invertible symmetries: Applications

-Before the detailed discussion, we comment on the difference between our setup and ref.~\cite{Ooguri:2011aa}.
-In the latter, a massive axion field with a specific boundary condition is considered with a possible realization in realistic materials in mind.
-The finite mass of the axion field opens up an infrared region where the instability does not occur.
-In addition, the magnetic field and axion field configurations generated by the instability depend on the choice of the boundary condition for the axion field, corresponding to the interface of the axionic material and a normal insulator.
-On the other hand, we here consider a system with a massless axion field.
+which is the same as the action in \er{CPIaction}.
+Note that the case of the massive axion is considered in refs.~\cite{Bergman:2011rf,Ooguri:2011aa}.
+In this case, the finite mass of the axion field opens up an infrared region where the instability does not occur.
+On the other hand, we here consider the massless axion for simplicity.
 As we will see below, the instability occurs even in the infrared limit.
-Furthermore, the gradient of the axion field is generated by the instability independent of the specific boundary condition.

 Let us check the existence of the instability.
 The equations of motion are

 We assume the initial constant electric field of the form

 In this case, there is an instability for a linear combination of $\phi$ and $a$.
 We decompose the 1-form gauge field $a$ into the initial configuration $\bar{a}$ and the fluctuation $\delta a$ as $a = \bar{a} + \delta a$.
 The equations of motion for $\phi$ and $\delta a$ can be written in momentum space as